Exquisite Corpse Soundscape

 Have shifts, changes, with a beginning, a middle, and an end.

-Be posted on your blog to be graded.
+Be posted on soundcloud and the link shared on your blog to be graded.

 Read the following article and respond in a blog post using 250 words, 5 images minimum.
 Use gifs and vids for a more dynamic aesthetic.